sbuecher/Mech105Algorithms/Integration/SimpMethod/README.md

-** MATLAB Simpson method code
+*** MATLAB Simpson method code

-This code contains a MATLAB function that integrates a table of value using Simpson's method
+This code contains a MATLAB function that integrates a table of values using Simpson's method

+This could be used to find the displacement of an object when given a table of velocity and time

 Numerical evaluation of integral by Simpson's 1/3 Rule Inputs